pointmangroup/starter/README.md

-# Astro Sassify Template
+# Fons Sprinkler Repair

-A modern, responsive Astro template with Tailwind CSS and Alpine.js integration.
-This template provides a solid foundation for building fast, SEO-friendly websites with a clean design system.
+A marketing website for Fons

 ## 🚀 Features